Downloadable Source Documents

 Auxiliary Vessels Board Reports, 1941-1948

--- The Auxiliary Vessels Board and the District Craft Development Board are described on the Auxiliary Vessels Board page.
+-- The Auxiliary Vessels Board and the District Craft Development Board are described on the Auxiliary Vessels Board page and the sources for their reports are listed on the Sources, 1920-1945 page.

 Ships' Data, U.S. Naval Vessels, 1911-1945